 Along the middle and behind the far side of the main promenade are the murals that are making the place a favorite for the Insta-happy.
 Paintings of birds, maidens, warriors and more line the walls, hard to look away from and even harder not to photograph.

 The restored Mazu Shrine is upstairs at the back.
-It has been in the structure since it was built and is now restored to its former glory.
-Mazu is supposed to be the goddess of the sea, protecting fishermen and seafarers.
-There are three figures of Mazu inside the shrine, each representing a different stage of her power.
-The figures arrived at Lhong 1919 on a boat from China and have sat in the shrine ever since.
+It has been in the structure since it was built, only now restored to its former glory.
+Mazu is the goddess of the sea, protecting fishermen and seafarers from professional woes.
+There are three figures of Mazu inside, each representing a different stage of her power.
+The figures arrived at Lhong 1919 on a boat from China and have sat in the same spot ever since.

-Now that Lhong 1919 seems to have hit its stride, we can heartily say that’s worth the trip and easy to pass a few hours (or more) wandering the place.
+Now that Lhong 1919 seems to have hit its stride, we can heartily say it’s worth the trip and easy to pass a few hours (or more) wandering the picturesque riverside promenade.

 248 Chiang Mai Rd.